-SYDNEY, Dec 27 (Reuters) - London copper was back with a roar after the Christmas break, rising by $77 a tonne to its highest in nearly three-and-a-half years, on expectations of stronger demand from top consumer China in 2018.
+SYDNEY, Dec 27 (Reuters) - London copper was back with a roar after the Christmas break, rising to its highest in nearly three-and-a-half years on expectations of stronger demand from top consumer China in 2018.

 Chinese customs data released on Tuesday showed that the country's refined copper imports leapt 19 percent in November from a year earlier.

-* Three-month copper on the London Metal Exchange had jumped 1 percent to $7,201 a tonne by 0100 GMT, the highest since July 2014, according to Reuters data.
+* Three-month copper on the London Metal Exchange jumped more than 1 percent to $7,210 a tonne in intraday trading, the highest since July 2014, according to Reuters data.

 The LME was closed on Monday and Tuesday for the Christmas and Boxing Day holidays.